Eshab-ı Kehf Cave

 Eshab-ı Kehf Cave, also known as Ashab-ı Kehf Cave or Seven Sleepers' Cave, (Eshab-ı Kehf Mağarası, Ashab-ı Kehf Mağarası or Yedi Uyurlar Mağarası) is a show cave situated to the north of Tarsus, an ilçe (district) in Mersin Province, Turkey.
-The cave is named after the Persian word اصحاب کهف ("Ashāb-i Kahf") itself from the Arabic "aṣḥāb al kahf", "people of the cave", for Seven Sleepers of Ephesus, a belief in Christian and Islamic tradition.
+The cave is named after the Persian word اصحاب کهف ("Ashāb-i Kahf") itself from the Arabic "aṣḥāb al-kahf", "people of the cave", for the Seven Sleepers of Ephesus, a belief in Christian and Islamic tradition.

-The cave is about 14 km to Tarsus and about 40 km to Mersin.
-It is at the foothill of a small hill.
+The cave is about 14 km to Tarsus and about 40 km to Mersin, at the foot of a small hill.
 The cave is small, not comparable to other caves of the province.
-However, it is a famed to be the cave of the Seven Sleepers.
-The exact location of the Seven Sleepers' cave is not known, and there are many other places including some in Turkey claiming to be the cave of the Seven Sleepers.
-Next to the cave, there is a mosque commissioned by the Ottoman sultan Abdülaziz (reigned 1861–1876), and built in 1873.
+However, it is famed to be the cave of the Seven Sleepers.The Seven sleepers are very important in Islam religion.The exact location of the Seven Sleepers' cave is not known, and there are many other contenders to the title, including some in Turkey.
+Next to the cave, there is a mosque commissioned by the Ottoman sultan Abdülaziz (reigned 1861–1876) and built in 1873.
 The mosque's tall minaret with three şerefes (balconies) were added later.

 The other probable locations of the Seven Sleepers in Turkey are: